 She has an M.A. in Writing and an M.F.A. in Creative Writing, Poetry.

-Her work has appeared in numerous journals and publications, including Alehouse, Tidal Basin Review, Haight–Ashbury Literary Journal, The Sigh Press, and MO: Writings from the River.
+Her work has appeared in numerous journals and publications, including Atlanta Review, Linnet’s Wings, Crab Orchard Review, Alehouse, Tidal Basin Review, Haight–Ashbury Literary Journal, The Sigh Press, and MO: Writings from the River.

-Late summer 2017 unveiled Ballentine's fifth poetry collection Almost Everything, Almost Nothing, published by Middle Creek Publishing and Audio.
-In 2016, her fourth collection of poetry received the Blue Light Press Book Award.
-Her work also appears in several anthologies: In God's Hands (2017), River of Earth and Sky: Poems for the Twenty-first Century (2015), Southern Poetry Anthology, Volume VI: Tennessee (2013) and Southern Light: Twelve Contemporary Southern Poets (2011).
-In 2014 she was a finalist in the Ron Rash Poetry Awards and, in 2006, a finalist for the Joy Harjo Poetry Award.
+Ballentine’s newest collection The Light Tears Loose appeared the summer of 2019 from Blue Light Press.
+2017 showcased Ballentine's fifth poetry collection Almost Everything, Almost Nothing, published by Middle Creek Publishing and Audio.
+In 2016, The Perfume of Leaving received the Blue Light Press Book Award.
+Her work also appears in several anthologies: In Plein Air (2017), Carrying the Branch: Poets in Search of Peace (2017), In God's Hands (2017), River of Earth and Sky: Poems for the Twenty-first Century (2015), Southern Poetry Anthology, Volume VI: Tennessee (2013) and Southern Light: Twelve Contemporary Southern Poets (2011).
+She was awarded the Libba Moore Gray Poetry Prize in 2016, in 2014 she was a finalist in the Ron Rash Poetry Awards, and in 2006 a finalist for the Joy Harjo Poetry Award.
 She was a recipient of the Dorothy Sargent Rosenberg Poetry Prize in 2006 and in 2007.